howdyai/botkit-starter-facebook/readme.md

 Once stable and published to the real internet, use nginx or another web server to provide an SSL-powered front end to your bot application.

-Now comes the fun part of [making your bot!](https://github.com/howdyai/botkit/blob/master/docs/readme.md#basic-usage)
+Now comes the fun part of [making your bot!](https://botkit.ai/docs/)

-Continue your journey to becoming a champion botmaster by [reading the Botkit Studio SDK documentation here.](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md)

 ### Extend This Starter kit